ohthy2222/card-game-engine/.txt or .md files/system-prompts/typed-response-system-prompt-design.md

 3. able to hold cards.

 Again, if any of these above things are not working as intended, stop and fix the errors before moving on.

+## Zone Styling Requirements

+Every zone that you create must meet the following requirements:

+1. The zone has a CSS class that defines it's width, height, padding, and overflow.
+2. The zone has a minimum (min) height of 80 px and minimum width of 100px.
+3. If the zone is meant to hold cards adjacent to each other, then have the zone be 100px in width per card.
+If this exceeds the viewport, then make adjustments accordingly, even if that means reducing the width of the zone.
+4. The zone has a maximum height of 150px and a maximum width of 200px.
+5. The zone has a unique border, label, and background-color based on the type of zone it is.
+6. Log the result of whether any of the cards exceed the zone's dimensions.
+If they do, then fix the zone's dimensions before continuing.

+Furthermore, make sure to either use a CSS flexbox or grid for the layout so that each player can get their own designated row.
+And put each type of zone in it's own column.
+For example, all of the Hand zones should be in the same column.

 ## Game Setup Checks